Income Tax Slab Rate for F.Y. 2023-24 / F.Y. 2024-25

 List of exemptions & deductions to be foregone under the new tax regime

-The exemptions and deductions that would need to be foregone to opt the new tax regime option include:
+The exemptions and deductions that would need to be foregone to opt for the new tax regime option include:

 - House Rent Allowance (HRA) U/s 10 (13A)